-for each interval $[t_k, t_{k+1}]$ and $k=0, \dots, N-1$, for a standard Brownian motion $(\hat B_t)_{t \in [0,T]}$.
-We will use the notation $\gamma_k := t_{k+1} - t_k$ for the step size and denote the marginals of the approximate reverse process by $p_t(\x)$.
-The sampling scheme defined via \eqref{eq:exponentialintegrator} is known as the exponential integrator \cite{zhang2023fast, debortoli2022convergence, chen2023improved}.
-A common alternative is to use the Euler--Maruyama discretization, which replaces the time-dependent drift term in \eqref{eq:exponentialintegrator} with its value at the start of the associated interval \cite{song2021score, chen2023improved}.
-Both methods lead to similar asymptotic convergence rates, as indicated by \cite{chen2023improved}, and we focus on the exponential integrator scheme in this work.
+for each interval $[t_k, t_{k+1}]$ and $k=0, \dots, N-1$, for a Brownian motion $(\hat B_t)_{t \in [0,T]}$.
+We use the notation $\gamma_k := t_{k+1} - t_k$ for the step size and denote the marginals of the approximate reverse process by $p_t(\x)$.
+The sampling scheme defined via \eqref{eq:exponentialintegrator} is known as the exponential integrator \citep{zhang2023fast, debortoli2022convergence, chen2023improved}.
+An alternative is the Euler--Maruyama (EM) scheme, which replaces the time-dependent drift term in \eqref{eq:exponentialintegrator} with its value at the start of the associated interval \citep{song2021score, chen2023improved}.
+Both methods give similar asymptotic convergence rates, as indicated by \citet{chen2023improved}, so we focus on the exponential integrator.

-Finally, instead of running the approximate reverse process all the way back to the start time, we instead perform early stopping and set $t_N = T-\delta$ for some small $\delta$.
+Finally, instead of running \eqref{eq:exponentialintegrator} all the way back to the start time, we perform early stopping and set $t_N = T-\delta$ for some small $\delta$.
 We do this because for non-smooth data distributions $\nabla \log q_t$ can blow up as $t \rightarrow 0$.
-This means that our model will actually approximate $q_\delta$ rather than $q_0 = p_\data$, but this is acceptable since for small $\delta$ the distance (e.g. in Wasserstein-$p$ metric) between $q_\delta$ and $p_\data$ is small.
-Early stopping is frequently used in practical applications of diffusion models \cite{song2021score}.
+This means that our model will approximate $q_\delta$ rather than $q_0 = p_\data$, which is acceptable since for small $\delta$ the distance (e.g. in Wasserstein-$p$ metric) between $q_\delta$ and $p_\data$ is small.
+Early stopping is frequently used in practical applications of diffusion models \citep{song2021score}.

-\subsection{Stochastic localization}
+\subsection{Stochastic Localization}